Saharufus/Face_Rec/README.md

 - `preprocessing.py`: where the preprocessing functions take place
 - `data`: a folder with the 3 folders: `anchor`, `positive` and `negative`.
 - `requirements.txt`
+- `creating_DF.ipynb`: where all the images from the folders were reorganized so that we have a balanced dataset.
+- `creating_DF.py`: where the functions needed for creating the DF are stored.

 ### References